google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 ### `mem::uninitialized()` and `MaybeUninit::assume_init()`

-[`mem::uninitialized()`] is a deprecated API that has a very tempting shape, it lets you do things like `let x = mem::uninitialized()` for cases when you want to construct the value in bits.
-It's almost _always_ UB to use, since it immediately sets `x` to uninitialized memory, which is UB, since uninitialized memory is a type of invalid value for almost all types, and it's unsound to produce invalid values.
+[`mem::uninitialized()`] is a deprecated API that has a very tempting shape: it lets you do things like `let x = mem::uninitialized()` when you want to construct an uninitialized value.
+It's _almost always_ UB to use since it immediately sets `x` to uninitialized memory, which is UB because uninitialized memory is an invalid value for almost all types and it's unsound to produce invalid values.

 Use [`MaybeUninit<T>`] instead.